Bordon Camp: Early history

+In 1863, the War Department had required additional training grounds for British Army troops.
 The decision was hence made to build two permanent camps close to Woolmer Forest.
 The proposal was to construct 140 wooden huts on each site, each 72 ft long and 21 ft wide, giving a combined accommodation for 5,000 men.
 The first site was laid out in 1899 by the Highland Light Infantry, under the command of the Royal Engineers.
 This became Bordon Camp, an area of approximately 1 mi long by .5 mi wide.
-With construction curtailed on the first site by the Second Boer War, the Army began work at Longmoor Camp.
-After being laid out by the Royal Engineers in August 1900, construction materials were transported from Bentley railway station, with the resultant damage by commercial traction engines to the public roads bringing about the first trial of pneumatic tyred lorries to the British Army.